 Temperature Reporting

-An OCP NIC 3.0 implementation can have several silicon components including one or more ASICs implementing NIC functions and one or more optical modules providing physical network media connectivity.
-It is important for the system management that temperatures of these components can be retrieved over sideband interfaces.
-Table 41 summarizes temperature reporting requirements.
+An OCP NIC 3.0 implementation can have several silicon components including one or more ASICs implementing NIC functions and one or more transceiver modules providing physical network media connectivity.
+For the system management, it is important that temperatures of these components can be retrieved over sideband interfaces.

+The temperature reporting interface is required for all OCP NIC 3.0 compliant cards with a TDP > 10W.
+The temperature reporting interface shall be accessible in Aux Power Mode (S5), and Main Power Mode (S0).
+Table 43 summarizes temperature reporting requirements.
+These requirements improve the system thermal management and allow the baseboard management device to access key component temperatures on an OCP NIC 3.0 card.

-Table 41: Temperature Reporting Requirements
+Table 43: Temperature Reporting Requirements